covergirlszn/Cat-Photo-App/README.md

      so yeah for buttons where a value will be sent to action, use input,,, and wrap it in a label to make it easier to click-

+regarding names, values and id id is like the individual identity of the html element, not specific to forms, but in a radio select, you select the button, click submit and the selected radio button? the values and data regarding it will be sent to the  action page

+as in, thats why the names have to be the same, so that when you click submit, then that variable,, aka name will be sent with the associated value